Cookie consent management tool by TermsFeed Experience Dog Sledding and Winter Camping, Norway | Nature Travels

 • Instruction in harnessing and sled handling.

 • Services of local guide during the tour.
+Your hosts have a great deal of local knowledge of the Arctic and life in Finnmark.

 • Snowmobile support (the snowmobile does not accompany the group when sledding).